 - Rest the injured knee and avoid activities such as running and jumping that worsen the condition.

 - Non-steroidal anti-inflammatory medications (NSAIDs) may be prescribed to provide relief from pain and swelling associated with patellar tendinitis.

 - Stretching before exercising is important to prevent the recurrence of patellar tendinitis.
 These exercises can also help strengthen the patellar tendon and nearby muscles such as the quadriceps, hamstrings and calf muscles.

 - The application of ice to the affected area helps to control the inflammation and reduce the swelling.

 - A knee support or strap (called an intrapatellar strap or a Chopat strap) can be worn to relieve pain by directing the force away from your tendon and into the strap.

 - Iontophoresis involves the application of topical corticosteroid medication to the affected area with the help of a small device that uses an electric charge to deliver the medication through your skin.

 - Corticosteroid injection may be administered directly into the sheath around the affected patellar tendon under the guidance of an ultrasound.
 This helps to relieve pain and perform strength exercises without any pain.

 In rare cases, if there is persistent pain, surgery may be considered when other treatment options fail.
 Surgery involves the removal of severely damaged parts of your tendon and repair of any tears in the tendon.

-If you have experienced jumper’s knee, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced jumper’s knee, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.